Converting power plants to LNG and diversifying energy supplies are driving investment in new LNG terminals into the next decade

 Naturgy’s LNG on Wheels concept involves tanker trucks loaded on to a specially built or modified barge and transported to a floating storage vessel.
 These trucks will be loaded with LNG and the barge would then transport them to ports where they can be unloaded.

-Naturgy head of LNG projects Miguel Duvison Santiago said this concept could be deployed in the Bahamas to distribute LNG to multiple islands.
+Naturgy LNG projects manager Miguel Duvison Santiago said this concept could be deployed in the Bahamas to distribute LNG to multiple islands.
 Naturgy has approval in principle from ABS for this concept.